eduMFA/eduMFA/doc/installation/upgrade.rst

 .. code-block:: bash

-   source /opt/eduMFA/bin/activate
+   source /opt/edumfa/bin/activate
-   pip install --upgrade eduMFA
+   pip install --upgrade edumfa

 Usually you will need to upgrade/migrate the database:

 .. code-block:: bash

-   eduMFA-schema-upgrade /opt/eduMFA/lib/eduMFA/migrations
+   edumfa-schema-upgrade /opt/edumfa/lib/edumfa/migrations

 Now you need to restart your webserver for the new code to take effect.